10 companies that pay workers $15 an hour or more - NewsBreak

 ( WJW ) – Target made headlines this week when it announced employees in some states would be hired at $24 an hour this year.

-The federal minimum wage is $7.25 an hour, and hasn’t changed since 2009.Did you receive a message to secure your Facebook account or get locked out?
+The federal minimum wage is $7.25 an hour, and hasn’t changed since 2009.Has Facebook warned you to secure your account?
 Here’s why

 Target and other companies are offering starting wages to make the market competitive, which is good news for workers.